dymmond/monkay/docs/tutorial.md

 )
 ```

 When providing your own `__all__` variable **after** providing Monkay or you want more controll, you can provide

 `skip_all_update=True`

 and update the `__all__` value via `Monkay.update_all_var` if wanted.

+!!!
+Warning
+    There is a catch when using `settings_preloads_name` and/or `settings_preloads_name`.
+    It is easy to run in circular dependency errors.
+    For fixing the initialization the errors are by default catched and ignored.
+    But this means, you have to apply them later via `evaluate_settings_once` later.
+    For more informations see [Settings preloads and/or extensions](#settings-extensions-andor-preloads)

 #### Lazy imports